 Women are underrepresented as lead, senior and corresponding authors of heart failure (HF) randomized clinical trials (RCTs), and the proportion of women in such authorship positions did not change between 2000 and 2019, according to a study published Oct.
 19 in the Journal of the American College of Cardiology.

-Sera Whitelaw, BSc, and Pamela S. Douglas, MD, MACC, et al., looked at the gender distribution of authors of impactful HF RCTs and explored clinical trial characteristics independently associated with women as lead authors.
+Sera Whitelaw, BSc; Pamela S. Douglas, MD, MACC; Harriette G.C.
+Van Spall, MD, MPH, et al., looked at the gender distribution of authors of impactful HF RCTs and explored clinical trial characteristics independently associated with women as lead authors.
 The authors searched three biomedical databases for HF RCTs published between January 2000 and May 2019 in journals with an impact factor ≥10.
 Full-text manuscripts reporting primary outcomes were included.